Henry J. Menninger: American Civil War

-Shortly after receiving his medical degree, Menninger enlisted in the United States Army as a private to fight in the American Civil War.
+Shortly after receiving his medical degree, Menninger enlisted in the Union Army as a private to fight in the American Civil War.
 Upon his unit's arrival in Washington D.C., he was promoted to the rank of first lieutenant.
 In that capacity he led a company during the First Battle of Bull Run.
 He was later injured at Roach's Mill.
-He then transferred to the medical corps and served with the Second North Carolina Union Volunteers regiment, and later as a post surgeon at New Bern, NC after being injured.
+He then transferred to the medical corps and served with the 2nd North Carolina Infantry Regiment, and later as a post surgeon at New Bern, North Carolina after being injured.
 He served through early 1865, when his commission ended.
-He chose to stay in occupied New Bern, and opened a drug store in that town, even after the war.
+He chose to stay in occupied New Bern and opened a drug store.

 Post-bellum career

 During and after Reconstruction, Menninger was active in the Republican Party, co-founding the New Bern Republican newspaper in 1867.
 During 1865, he served as the chief surgeon for the Freedmen's Bureau of North Carolina in New Bern, and from 1865 to 1868 he was surgeon for the United States Marine Hospital at New Bern.
 He was elected to New Bern's town council in 1866 and served until its members were removed by federal officials in May 1867.

 In 1868, he moved to Raleigh, North Carolina and was elected Secretary of State of North Carolina, serving until 1873.
 He focused much of his attention on immigration to North Carolina during his administration, as well as agriculture.
 He declined to seek reelection.
 After his term ended, he operated a drug store in Raleigh until leaving the state.
-In 1874, he moved to the Fourth Ward of Brooklyn, NY, where he continued to operate a drug store as he had in New Bern.
+In 1874, he moved to the Fourth Ward of Brooklyn, New York City, where he continued to operate a drug store.
 In 1881, he was elected a Republican alderman, and elected coroner in 1883 serving until 1886 when he was defeated by a Democratic opponent.
 He was an active member of Mallory Post of the Grand Army of the Republic, a vice-president of the New York College of Pharmacy, and a director of the Germania Savings Bank.
 He was an active member of the American Pharmaceutical Association for several decades, and served as its first vice president.